bobhaotian/Machine_learning_wine/README.md

   - [Model Building](#model-building)
 ## Introduction
 The project is to discover which algorithm should be used to fit the dataset by noticing the accuracy.
-This time, we use the dataset that contains qualities of wine, and predict the quality by using Linear Regression, Random Forrest, and RForestClassifier.
+This time, we use the dataset that contains qualities of wine, and predict the quality by using Linear Regression and RForestClassifier.

 <p align="center">
   <img src="https://www.winemag.com/wp-content/uploads/2021/10/HERO_Strcutural_Elements_of-Wine_GettyImages-1233242907_1920x1280.jpg" alt="Structural Elements of Wine" width="50%">